eternalai-org/Eternals/README.md

 import eternal_agent
 ```

-### Chat with your eternal
+### Chat with a dAgent

-To chat with the defined eternal, please execute these following steps:
+To chat with a dAgent, please execute these following steps:

 - Install the `eternal_agent` package first: